davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. option:: -mpdebug

   Enable CRIS-specific verbose debug-related information in the assembly code.
-This option also has the effect of turning off the #NO_APP formatted-code indicator to the assembler at the beginning of the assembly file.
+This option also has the effect of turning off the :samp:`#NO_APP` formatted-code indicator to the assembler at the beginning of the assembly file.